 If you haven't already seen our Random Acts of Kindness Circle social media posts, I wanted to share our current project with you, Cards for Baby Greyson.

-Tiffany Hirsche and her husband Matt found out that their little baby Greyson had a major heart condition and defect, and would need open heart surgery the week after he was born.
+Tiffany Hirsche and her husband Matt found out that their baby Greyson had a major heart condition and defect and would need open-heart surgery the week after being born.

-With COVID-19, Tiffany will not be able to have any family in the hospital with her and the cards will help remind her that she is not completely alone, and that she is very well cared for from people all over the world!
+With COVID-19, Tiffany will not be able to have any family in the hospital with her, and the cards will help remind her that she is not completely alone and that she is very well cared for by people all over the world!

 Thank you all so much for your support of bringing joy to others in need through the Random Acts of Kindness Circle.

 If you would like to follow Tiffany, Matt, and Baby Greyson's story live, you may stay up to date on their GoFundMe page.
-While we do not promote donations through crowdfunding platforms, we have been given permission to use this site to check for updates and photos of the family.
+While we do not promote donations through crowdfunding platforms, we have been permitted to use this site to check for the family's updates and photos.
 Live updates HERE!

 Latest Update from mom's Facebook page on June 6th